How the government can help you buy a home: Shared Ownership (Resale)

 If you live in England and are struggling to find an affordable home on the open market, you may be able to get help through the government’s HomeBuy shared ownership resales scheme.
 The following guide gives you an overview of the scheme, who is eligible, possible pitfalls and questions you need to ask before applying.

-- Over time you can buy more shares until you own 100% of that property.
-You will incur legal fees every time you do this
+- Over time you can buy more shares until you own 100% of that property, this is known as staircasing.
+You will incur legal fees every time you do this.
+You can find out more with our guide to staircasing your shared ownership home.

 How does it work?

-- You will have to put a deposit down on that mortgage, usually between 5%-15% of the value of your share of the property depending on the lender’s policy and you financial situation
+- You will have to put a deposit down on that mortgage, usually between 5%-15% of the value of your share of the property depending on the lender’s policy and you financial situation.
+You can find out more with our guide to shared ownership mortgages.

 - You can buy more of the home by “staircasing” i.e. increasing your share.
 This in turn will reduce your rent.